gregtillbrook/parcel-plugin-bundle-visualiser/README.md

 ```console
 npm install --save-dev parcel-plugin-bundle-visualiser
 ```
-The next time you run your parcel build a bundle report will be saved
+The next time you run your parcel build a bundle report will be saved to <project root>/report.html

 # Still TODO